The platforms, apps and tools I pay for (and the ones I don’t)

 To be honest, I hate Zoom with a passion.

-Although I neither like nor trust Zoom, it’s the best way to hold Happy Hours, Coworking and Mastermind sessions with the guys in my All Stars membership group.
+Although I neither like nor trust Zoom, it’s the best way to hold webinars, workshops, strategy, training, coworking and mastermind sessions.

 Most people are familiar with Zoom so I suffer it.